Jonah Lomu

 Jonah Tali Lomu MNZM (12 May 1975 – 18 November 2015) was a New Zealand professional rugby union player.
+He is widely regarded as one of the greatest and most influential players in the history of the sport, and as one of the most talented sportsmen ever.
 Lomu is considered to have been the first true global superstar of rugby, and consequently had a huge impact on the game.
-He is widely regarded as one of the greatest and most influential players in the history of the sport, and as one of the most talented sportsmen in human history.